Wagner Group activities in the Central African Republic: Military and militia activities

 Government advances, with the support of Russian and Rwandan forces, continued during March, April and May 2021.
 This included the capture of the strategic towns of Bria and Kaga-Bandoro and the Bakouma sub-prefecture.
-Some towns were also seized solely by the Russian PMCs, including Nzacko.
+Some towns were seized solely by the Russian PMCs, including Nzacko.
 In at least one instance, the contractors reportedly included Syrians.

-Mid-May, the Russians captured a village about 40 kilometers from Bambari during fighting that left 20 people dead.
-In addition, at the end of the month, Russian and Syrian PMCs of the Wagner Group attacked a rebel checkpoint at the entrance of a village 28 kilometers from Bria, killing three CPC fighters.
+In mid-May, the Russians captured a village about 40 kilometers from Bambari during fighting that left 20 people dead.
+At the end of the month, Russian and Syrian PMCs of the Wagner Group attacked a rebel checkpoint at the entrance of a village 28 kilometers from Bria, killing three CPC fighters.
 Towards the end of July, the CAR military was leaving the frontline against the CPC to the PMCs.
 The plan was for government troops to occupy the captured positions after they had been secured by the contractors.

 At the end of March 2021, the Office of the United Nations High Commissioner for Human Rights (OHCHR) stated it received reports of mass executions, arbitrary detentions, torture, forced displacement of civilians, and attacks on humanitarian workers attributable to private military forces allied with the CAR military, including the Wagner Group, as well as to UN peacekeepers in some instances.
 In one incident, it was reported that a civilian vehicle was fired upon from a checkpoint outside Grimari, reportedly controlled by the Russian PMCs and CAR soldiers, killing four people, including an aid worker.
 The civilians were fleeing Bambari.
 Local residents and rights groups also stated that in Boda, west of Bangui, the PMCs occupied two schools since February, blocking around 2,000 children from attending class.
 Still, overall, more than 85 percent of the nearly 200 rights violations documented that took place between October and December 2020, were attributed to rebel groups, including the CPC.

-At the end of April, the CAR government received a report by the United Nations, detailing abuses committed by CAR and allied Russian forces between December 2020 and April 2021.
+At the end of April 2021, the CAR government received a report by the United Nations, detailing abuses committed by CAR and allied Russian forces between December 2020 and April 2021.
 The government described the information as "denunciations", but promised to investigate them.
 The CAR Ministry of Justice issued instructions to set up a "special commission of inquiry" which would bring in the country's three prosecutorial services.

 In early May 2021, the CAR government notified the UN Security Council it was requesting 600 new Russian military instructors.
 According to Russia, the instructors would be unarmed.